ashwin-som/ashwin-som.github.io/index.md

 ## Career

-### Engineering Summer Analyst
+### Goldman Sachs - Engineering Summer Analyst
-Goldman Sachs   return
-Jun 2023 - Aug 2023
+Jun 2023 - Aug 2023\
 Building a secure automated workflow (using C#, MongoDB, Angular) which encompasses Microsoft’s Active Directory to manage permissions and access to network resources, and delegate users to different roles in the firm.